FraunhoferISST/diva-docs/docs/dev-docs/contribution/README.md

 DIVA is expandable be design.
 Currently, we support uploading files via the browser and integration with UrbanPulse and DSC.
 This is a point where DIVA can potentially grow very quickly and we plan to integrate with more data sources such as databases or HTTP API's.
-If you want to integrate another data source like MongoDB, Dropbox or something specific with DIVA, that's a case for a new Adapter Service.
+If you want to integrate another data source like MongoDB, Dropbox or something specific with DIVA, that's a case for a new [Adapter Service](../architecture/README.md#diva-core).
 A guide for the development of the Adapter services will be available soon.

 ## Improving a core

-DIVA's Core is responsible for key management functionality and must be maintained consistently and with proper competence.
+DIVA's [core](../architecture/README.md#diva-core) is responsible for key management functionality and must be maintained consistently and with proper competence.
 Here everything focuses on data persistence, messaging, data model and management of internal entities through the strict API.
-Our guide for Node.js core services development will help you to get started.
+Our guide for Node.js [core services]() (coming soon) development will help you to get started.

 ## Extending profiling workflows